-1. A major may be selected from the areas of English, General Studies, History, Humanities, Social Sciences or Theatre.

-2. A 2.50 grade point average or better must be achieved in the major area unless stated otherwise.

-3. The minor of 18 - 20 hours must be selected from the major academic disciplines or may be transferred from another college if approved by the advisor and Office of the Registrar.
-A 2.50 grade point average or better must be achieved in the minor area unless stated otherwise.
+- A major may be selected from the areas of English, General Studies, History, Humanities, or Social Sciences. - A 2.50 GPA or better must be achieved in the major area unless stated otherwise.
+The minor of 18 20 hours must be selected from the major academic disciplines or - I he minor of 18 20 nours must be selected from the major academic disciplines or may be transferred from another college if approved by the advisor and Office of the Registrar.
+A 2.50 GPA or better must be achieved in the minor area unless stated otherwise.